Top 10 Reasons to Get Clean and Sober florida

 9. Boost self-esteem and confidence

 When someone with an addiction looks in the mirror, it may be difficult to see much more than the substance, much more than the pressure of the addiction closing in.
 Once the eyes begin to clear on the road to recovery, the face in the mirror looking back brightens.
-Relinquishing bad habits and staying clean offers so many more possibilities which all feel much more possible when the weight of addiction is not holding you back.
+Relinquishing bad habits and staying in recovery offers so many more possibilities which all feel much more possible when the weight of addiction is not holding you back.

 10. Inspiration for others after